 “I have asked my student not to attach the requested SOP but can confirm they have read and understood this document”.

-Remember to keep copies of any photocopied evidence in your pharmacy in case your work gets lost in the post.
-You will always be able to reprint computer generated answers but you will not be able to re-attach your evidence unless you have kept extra copies of these.
+Remember to keep copies of any photocopied evidences in your pharmacy in case your work gets lost in the post.
+You will always be able to reprint computer generated answers, but you will not be able to re-attach your evidences unless you have kept extra copies.

 For this reason it is essential that all students show a firm understanding of calculations.
-If you make errors in this section but have completed the rest of module 2 to a high standard you will be asked to complete a calculation re-sit paper only.
-Although your work will be considered a fail grade this is really a misnomer and can instead be considered as “grade to be confirmed”.
-Once your calculation component is successfully completed your grade will go up in line with the quality of work you have submitted for the whole module.
+If you make errors in this section but have completed the rest of module 2 to a high standard, you will be asked to complete a calculation re-sit paper only.
+Once your calculation component is successfully completed, your grade will go up in line with the quality of work you have submitted for the whole paper.

 The ADAC course meets the minimum training for working in a dispensary.
 This means once you have gained your qualification you can work in any UK pharmacy dispensary, not just your current store.
 As a result, all students must show an understanding of all the material covered in the course, even if they do not offer a particular service within their store.
 You can use the information in your textbook to help you to answer the question.
-You can also discuss with your supervising pharmacist or contact the Professional Development Department for further help on how to complete your assessment.
+You can also discuss this with your supervising pharmacist or contact the Professional Development department for further help on how to complete the question.

-We can send you a replacement marking form, module or assessment paper, however this may incur an additional charge.
-Contact the Professional Development Department to request replacement material.
+We can send you a replacement, however this will incur an additional charge.
+Contact the Professional Development department to request replacement material.

-ADAC covers the minimum level of knowledge required to work in the dispensary as dictated by the GPhC .
-The Level 2 in Pharmacy Services skills (QCF) comprises of a knowledge component (the ADAC modules) and an evidence collection component.
+ADAC covers the minimum level of knowledge required to work in the dispensary as set out by the GPhC .

-You must send your completed workbooks, case studies and multiple choice questions to your allocated marker, unless otherwise instructed.
+You must send your completed assessment workbooks to your allocated marker, unless otherwise instructed.